-Bullying individuals on the basis of these characteristics is discrimatory and learners or staff if involved in will be subject to disciplinary action and referred to authorities including the police.
+Bullying individuals based on these characteristics is discriminatory and learners or staff if involved in will be subject to disciplinary action and referred to authorities including the police.

 Prejudice-based bullying includes the protected characteristics, but prejudice can and does extend beyond these and can lead to bullying for many other reasons.